emma-community/emma-backstage-plugins/plugins/emma-backend/README.md

 ## Overview

-The `emma-backend` plugin provides the backend services for the Emma application.
+The `emma-backend` plugin provides the backend services for the emma application.
 It includes API implementations, routing, and testing logic.

 ## Getting started